 22 weeks, for $165 ($7.50 per week)

 Those who opt for the egg share will have a fresh dozen eggs waiting for them at every pick-up.
 This year our partner farm is Old Ford Farm in Gardiner.
 Old Ford’s chickens are out on pasture, where they join the farm’s dairy cows and pigs in searching the ground for tasty morsels to supplement their feed.
 (FYI, we are charging the price given to us by Old Ford.)

 20 weeks, for $200

 In 2023 we will once again partner with Glorie Farm in Marlboro for the optional fruit share, and THE FRUIT SHARE THIS YEAR STARTS EARLIER, ON WEEK 3 OF THE CSA.
 Glorie specializes in tree fruit (think crisp heirloom apples, bosc and bartlett pears, sweet white and yellow peaches and nectarines, etc).
 The season starts with strawberries for a few weeks, then cherries, before getting into mid-July, the start of the tree fruit harvest season, so starting then means we’ll be getting the freshest just-picked fruit out there.
 Glorie uses IPM practices to manage their sustainably-grown orchard.

 Bi-weekly (11 weeks), for $82.5

 For all you “fun guys” out there, we’ll be offering a mushroom share option from Wiltbank Mushroom Farm in Catskill.
-Farmer Gary Wiltbank grows Oyster mushrooms and will attempt to also offer Shiitake and Lion’s Mane, and the 1-quart shares will hopefully alternate.
+Farmer Gary Wiltbank grows Oyster and Shiitake mushrooms, and the 1-quart shares will hopefully alternate.
 The ten mushroom distributions will be spread out over the CSA season, allowing for some flexibility in production, particularly during the hottest part of the season.
 We will give mushroom share participants advanced notice of when to expect their mushroom share.

 1 delivery, at first CSA pickup, for $35 (half gallon)